nf-exphys/nf-exphys.github.io/_projects/coaching_services.md

 ## Discounts

+* Purchase multiple months at a time:
-* Purchase two months for a 20% discount or 3+ months for
+	* Two months for 20% off
+	* 3+ months for 30% off
+* Come with a referral:
+	* Complete a testing session at the GWU Exercise [Laboratory] (https://publichealth.gwu.edu/departments/exercise-and-nutrition-sciences/metabolism-and-exercise-testing-met-laboratory) for 25% off

 ## How to get started

-* Schedule a 30 minute New Client meeting using my Calendly (link) so you can get to know me and I can learn more about you and your goals.
+* Schedule a 30 minute New Client meeting using my [Calendly] (https://calendly.com/nick4man) so you can get to know me and I can learn more about you and your goals.
-* You can also send me an email here (link)
+* You can also send me an email [here] (mailto:nforeman22@gwu.edu)